DawnmarieDesJardins/MCW-SAP-plus-extend-and-innovate/Whiteboard design session/WDS student guide - SAP_plus_extend_and_innovate.md

 1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for:

-*   Data ingestion
+*   Data ingestion and integration
 *   Data transformation and processing
-*   Data integration
 *   Data analytics
 *   Personalized marketing

 Besides addressing the core functional requirements, consider the resiliency and cost optimization provisions that Contoso is looking for.

-_Data ingestion_
+_Data ingestion and integration_

 1. Which Azure services can you use to ingest data from sources such as IoT devices and social networking feeds?
 1. Of the options you identified in the previous step, which ones would you recommend to Contoso?
+1. What data integration options would Contoso benefit from?
+1. Which Azure integration services would you recommend to be used by Contoso?

 _Data transformation and processing_

-1. What types of data transformation and processing do you anticipate you might need to address the Contoso's needs?
+1. How would you approach the need for additional analysis of data originating from SAP and non-SAP data sources?
 1. Which Azure services would you use to implement the corresponding functionality?
-1. What is the role of these Azure services in the hot and cold data paths?

-_Data integration_

-1. What data integration options would Contoso benefit from?
-1. Which Azure integration services would you recommend to be used by Contoso?

 _Data analytics_